New York attorney general files legal action against Trump Organization, revealing state investigation into the company’s financial dealings

 The court filing also mentions a question about a loan on Trump’s Chicago hotel, which one of Trump’s lenders forgave in 2010.
 The filing does not say why that forgiven loan is of interest to investigators.

-The Trump Organization did not respond to a request for comment on Monday morning.
+The attorney general’s “continued harassment of the company as we approach the election (and filing of this motion on the first day of the Republican National Convention) once again confirms that this investigation is all about politics.”

+In its filings, James’s office said it has “not reached a determination” as to whether Trump’s company violated any laws.

 Trump still owns his businesses, though he says he has given day-to-day control over to his sons.

 This is not Trump’s first fight with the New York attorney general.
 A previous attorney general, Eric Schneiderman, sued Trump for defrauding students at his “Trump University,” in a case that led Trump’s school to pay $25 million to settle in 2016.